AnzelleL23/bubbles/README.md

 - [Pulau Hantu](#pulau-hantu-singapore)
 - [Batam](#batam-indonesia)

+### Additional comments
-NOTE: I decided to split up Richelieu, Koh Surin, Koh Tachai and Similans even though you'll likely do all of them on the same trip, simply because I feel that all four of them are vastly different.
+- I decided to split up Richelieu, Koh Surin, Koh Tachai and Similans even though you'll likely do all of them on the same trip, simply because I feel that all four of them are vastly different.
 Compared to something like Maldives Central Atoll where most dives are just negative entry --> reef hook --> drift --> ascend.
+- Some places in SEA I am hoping to visit soon (that most have probbaly already gone to...):
+    - Indonesia: R4, Bunaken, Bangka
+    - Philippines: Tubbataha, Cebu (Bohol, Moalboal, Malapascua, Dauin, Dumagette) (I have not even stepped foot on Cebu yet)
+    - Malaysia: Perhentian, Kota Kinabalu
+    - Thailand: Hin Daeng/ Hin Muang

 ---